sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 #### Step 3.
 Create a tag index page and folder structure

-Here's the code for creating tag index pages.
+Here's the code for creating tag index pages:

 - Copy and paste the code below into a new text editor file, and save the file as **tag_content.html** in the **_includes** folder
 <script src="https://gist.github.com/aannasw/386911d1e21ed48ddaa3.js"></script>